At one point, Chris was barely able to walk due to plantar fasciitis. Years of chronic pain led her to treat it at home successfully.

 This article has detailed suggestions for therapeutic shoes, specific brands and models, tips on what to look for, and general advice for healing.

 Don't miss my poll below about the best footwear brands!
-I have received over 8,000 responses from readers.
 Also, read through the comments from fellow heel-pain sufferers.
 They offer their own suggestions, experiences, and useful advice.

 Why Is Footwear Important?

-As you probably know by now, when your heel pain is caused by plantar fasciitis, the problem is that the fibrous plantar fascia on the bottom of your foot is inflamed, most likely because of a stress or sports injury.
-Pain occurs along with the inflammation.
+When your heel pain is caused by plantar fasciitis, the problem is that the fibrous plantar fascia on the bottom of your foot is inflamed, most likely because of a stress or sports injury.
+Pain occurs along with inflammation.
 You may have noticed that the pain is usually worse in the morning and after any period of rest.
 It's noticeable as soon as you put your foot down and start to bear weight.
 Pain after sitting or sleeping is also common.
 It's more manageable though when you step straight into a pair of anatomical slippers and wear shoes designed to help this injury.
 Barefoot is bad, for the most part.

 Which Shoes Help Plantar Fasciitis?

 It's something of a platitude, but it's true: Every foot is different.
 When I started having heel pain many years ago, the first thing I did was get new therapeutic footwear—new brands, new styles, everything.
 I still wear the same brands today to prevent flare-ups: Birkenstock, Haflinger, Brooks, Lowa, and Chaco.
-The is my current favorite, because it has the classic support I need for my wide foot without the newer soft footbed and it comes in the full-grain oiled leather that I've found to be so durable.
-Birkenstock Arizona
+The Birkenstock Arizona is my current favorite because it has the classic support I need for my wide foot without the newer soft footbed and it comes in the full-grain oiled leather that I've found to be so durable.

 There are a lot more these days, and many are listed below.
 You may want to do what I do and use different brands for different activities, like running, walking, working, puttering around at home, and such.